Single Master’s-Level Psychology Courses

 Choose any master’s-level course offered by CalSouthern’s School of Psychology.
 You’ll find a vast selection of subjects available, on topics as diverse as addiction, human sexuality, organizational psychology, marriage and family therapy and psychopathology.

 Getting started is a quick and simple process.
 No entrance exams are required and you don’t have to provide official transcripts.
 A bachelor’s degree is not required to take master’s-level courses.
 (However, if you wish to enroll in a master’s-level degree program, a bachelor’s degree is a prerequisite.)
 Courses start every month; you’ll never encounter a closed course or waiting list!

 *Although credits from regionally accredited institutions like CalSouthern are readily accepted by other universities, acceptance is at the discretion of the receiving institution.

 PSY 87515 Social Psychology

 This course provides an overview of social psychology.
-Areas covered include: the foundations of social psychology, social beliefs and judgments, group influence, aggression, helping, and social psychology applications.
+Areas covered include the foundations of social psychology, social beliefs and judgments, group influence, aggression, and social psychology applications.
 Specifically, the focus of this course is the exploration of how others affect our perception, thoughts, emotions, and behaviors.
-This course examines current research; as well as historical, social, and psychological concepts; and identifies how social psychological constructs impact the world.Learning Outcomes:
+This course examines current research, as well as historical, social, and psychological concepts.
+Learners will gain an understanding of how social psychological constructs impact the world.Learning Outcomes: